All photos credited to Splash House. Interview with Dom Dolla coming soon.

 At night it cools down and many people head to the Palm Springs Air Museum for the after hours and that was in my opinion one of the coolest parts of the whole experience.
 The air museum is pretty massive, with a few hangars and that featured VIP lounges, bars, and some old planes that you could check out from a far.
 The actual stage was setup outside the hangars but everything (food, drink, bathrooms) was a pretty quick walk away.

 When it comes to the music, that’s always my number one reason for attending a festival or event, and Splash House did not disappoint.
 My Splash House started Friday night at the Air Museum with Kidnap playing followed by Dusky to close it out.
 I was impressed by the layout and the visual components at the museum, but I was left wanting more when it came to the sound quality Friday – it was too quiet.
 I was able to carry on conversations at normal volume and there was a lack of proper speaker stacks for the back of the crowds.
+I guess even the mixing and mastering works weren’t done correctly so much so that some pieces felt out of place.
 Regardless, Kidnap and Dusky both did their things in a way that only they know how.

 Saturday started off scorching for me when friend of the blog DJ Susan opened things up at the Renaissance Hotel.
 For anyone who hasn’t been to the Renaissance, it’s probably the bougiest of the hotels and in my opinion acts as the main stage.
 The sound and production is the best at the Renny and Susie’s set was incredibly high energy to get people going.